 Atazanavir

 In healthy subjects, the renal elimination of unchanged atazanavir was approximately 7% of the administered dose.
 There are no pharmacokinetic data available for atazanavir in combination with cobicistat in patients with renal insufficiency.
 Atazanavir has been studied in adult patients with severe renal impairment (n = 20), including those on haemodialysis, at multiple doses of 400 mg once daily.
-Although this study presented some limitations (i.e., unbound drug concentrations not studied), results suggested that the atazanavir pharmacokinetic parameters were decreased by 30% to 50% in patients undergoing haemodialysis compared to patients with normal renal function.
+Although this study presented some limitations (i.e., unbound medication concentrations not studied), results suggested that the atazanavir pharmacokinetic parameters were decreased by 30% to 50% in patients undergoing haemodialysis compared to patients with normal renal function.
 The mechanism of this decrease is unknown (see sections 4.2 and 4.4.)

 Cobicistat